Keyboard shortcuts

 }

-A data type element must implement the ElementOwned trait to be used in Array::retrieve_*_as_elements methods.
+A custom element type must implement the ElementOwned trait to be used in Array::retrieve_* methods with Vec or ndarray outputs.

 fn from_array_bytes(